 Would you like a career that helps society by designing and creating useful things using science, math, and technology?
 If so, then engineering may be for you!

 Are there other Options besides Engineering?

 If a BS degree is not an option for you, there are other ENGINEERING-RELATED career options.

-These options generally require MUCH less math and science coursework too.
+These options generally require fewer years of education and MUCH less math and science coursework too.

 ENGINEERING TECHNICIANS are hands-on, skilled individuals who spend most of their time in the lab fabricating prototypes of engineer's designs, conducting tests, and reporting those test results.
 Engineering technicians must know how to build things, be hands-on, and know how to collect and report data.
 Engineering technicians generally need an associate degree or a certificate in ENGINEERING TECHNOLOGY.